swatkat1127/Flutter-Spend-Dashboard/README.md

 The dashboard shows the user their transaction details and a summary of their spends according to payment categories in a rich UI.

+### Highlights:

+- ListView-builder and ListView widget on the info retrieved from the API to build scrolling views
+- SizeAnimatedWidget for animation
+- Custom ListTile
+- Sorting info retrieved from API
+- Positioned Widget

 ### ✌&ensp;Preview